yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 A base model is crucial but unfortunately not immediately usable.
 Andrej explained the nextsteps:

-1. Write labeling instructions
+1. Write labeling instructions.
 2. Hire people, collect 100K high quality ideal Q&A responses, and/or comparisons.
-3. Finetune base model on this data, wait ~1 day.
+3. Fine-tune base model on this data, wait ~1 day.
 4. Obtain assistant model.
-4. Run a lot of evaluations.
+5. Run a lot of evaluations.
-5. Deploy.
+6. Deploy.
-6. Monitor, collect misbehaviors, go to step 1.
+7. Monitor, collect misbehaviors, go to step 1.

 It's less costly compared to the training of the base model (please, help yourself with a free one!), and is a necessary step to create your own LLM chatbot.